oneconcern/datamon/docs/proposals/diamond-design.md

 Available option at upload time:
 ```
 datamon diamond add --diamond {diamond-id} \
-                    --split {split-id} --path {source}   #  <- locally ignores conflicts with previous instance of {split-id}, no change in behavior at commit time
+                    --split {split-id} --path {source}   #  <- locally ignores conflicts with previous instance of
+                                                         #     {split-id}, no change in behavior at commit time
 ```

-Note that the joint use of `--with-checkpoints` and `--no-conflicts` guards incremental uploads against clobbering already uploaded files, whenever this is not desirable.
+Use `--no-conflicts` to guard incremental uploads against clobbering already uploaded files, whenever this is not desirable.
+Flags determining the conflict handling mode cannot be used jointly.

 ### Handling concurrency